fprime-community/fprime-metrics-tool/README.md

 ## Installation and Setup

 1. Retrieve the scripts, and make a note of their location so they can be executed later.
+1. Run `make` in the scripts directory to build the ncsl tool.
 1. Make a copy of the `config-general` and `plan-general.csv` files in the scripts directory for each of your deployments and targets; it is a good idea to name these something unique and clear for your deployment.
 These files should be saved in the location where you wish to store the generated the metrics artifacts.